 Q: My daughter turns 14 this year.
 I heard that the law requires her special education plan to include “transition services.”
 What are they?Q: Who monitors transition services to make sure she gets what she needs?A:

-A: Transition services are activities designed to improve the academic and functional achievement of a child with a disability, and to facilitate the child’s movement from school to post-school activities such as postsecondary education, vocational education, integrated employment (including supported employment), continuing and adult education, adult services, independent living, and community participation.
-Transition services must be based on the individual child’s needs, and should include direct instruction, community experiences, and employment and other post-school adult living objectives.
-The school must conduct an evaluation if one is needed to identify the vocational or daily living skills to be addressed.
-Finally, the services should be specifically outlined in your daughter’s individualized education plan (IEP) in the year she turns 14 years old, two years earlier than was previously required.
+A: Transition services are activities designed to improve the academic and functional achievement of a child with a disability, and to facilitate the child’s movement from school to post-school activities such as postsecondary education, vocational education, integrated employment (including both competitive and supported employment), continuing and adult education, adult services, independent living, and community participation.
+Transition services must be based on the individual child’s interests and needs, and should include direct instruction, community experiences, and employment and other post-school adult living objectives.
+The school must conduct an evaluation if one is needed to identify the educational, vocational or daily living skills to be addressed.
+Finally, the services should be specifically outlined in your daughter’s individualized education plan (IEP) in the year she turns 14 years old.
 The school district’s obligation to provide transition services ends when the child graduates with a regular high school diploma or reaches the age of 22 and is no longer entitled to special education services.

 If an outside agency fails to provide or pay for services in accordance with the IEP and the interagency agreement, the public school district must provide or pay for the services.
 In such a case, the local school district may use the procedures for financial reimbursement outlined in the interagency agreement.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by Nessa G. Siegel and Kerry M. Agins, partners in the Cleveland firm, Siegel & Agins Co, LPA.
+It was prepared by Kerry M. Agins, of the special education firm, Agins & Gilman LLC.